hawkoli1987/Megatron-Bridge/docs/training/training-config.md

 ### Training Duration

 Control when training stops using iteration counts or time-based limits.
+Control when training stops using iteration counts or time-based limits.
 | Parameter | Type | Default | Description |
 |-----------|------|---------|-------------|
 | `train_iters` | `Optional[int]` | `None` | Total number of iterations to train |